Skip to main content

 Westchester (Scarsdale, Bronxville)Sandy Springs, Dunwoody, Brookhaven

-Suburban with urban access, strong schools, professional families.
-Atlanta offers shorter commutes and more home for equivalent or lower cost.
+Family-friendly suburbs with urban access, strong school districts, and professional families.
+These are among the best neighborhoods in metro Atlanta, offering shorter commutes and more home for equivalent or lower cost.

 Long Island (North Shore)Johns Creek, Alpharetta, East Cobb

-Excellent schools, family communities, space and amenities.
-Atlanta versions eliminate the commute penalty while matching quality of life.
+Excellent school districts, family-friendly communities with gated communities, space and amenities.
+These north Atlanta suburbs eliminate the commute penalty while matching quality of life.
+Where families find their dream home.

 Living Here